ljw1004/csharpspec/csharp/types.md

 *  There are no implicit conversions from other types to the `char` type.
 In particular, even though the `sbyte`, `byte`, and `ushort` types have ranges of values that are fully representable using the `char` type, implicit conversions from `sbyte`, `byte`, or `ushort` to `char` do not exist.
 *  Constants of the `char` type must be written as *character_literal*s or as *integer_literal*s in combination with a cast to type `char`.
 For example, `(char)10` is the same as `'\x000A'`.

-The `checked` and `unchecked` operators and statements are used to control overflow checking for integral-type arithmetic operations and conversions (§7.6.12).
+The `checked` and `unchecked` operators and statements are used to control overflow checking for integral-type arithmetic operations and conversions ([The checked and unchecked operators](expressions.md#the-checked-and-unchecked-operators)).
 In a `checked` context, an overflow produces a compile-time error or causes a `System.OverflowException` to be thrown.
 In an `unchecked` context, overflows are ignored and any high-order bits that do not fit in the destination type are discarded.

 ### Floating point types

 C# supports two floating point types: `float` and `double`.
 The `float` and `double` types are represented using the 32-bit single-precision and 64-bit double-precision IEEE 754 formats, which provide the following sets of values:

 *  Positive zero and negative zero.
-In most situations, positive zero and negative zero behave identically as the simple value zero, but certain operations distinguish between the two (§7.8.2).
+In most situations, positive zero and negative zero behave identically as the simple value zero, but certain operations distinguish between the two ([Division operator](expressions.md#division-operator)).
 *  Positive infinity and negative infinity.
 Infinities are produced by such operations as dividing a non-zero number by zero.
 For example, `1.0 / 0.0` yields positive infinity, and `–1.0 / 0.0` yields negative infinity.
 *  The ***Not-a-Number*** value, often abbreviated NaN.
 NaNs are produced by invalid floating-point operations, such as dividing zero by zero.
 *  The finite set of non-zero values of the form `s * m * 2^e`, where `s` is 1 or -1, and `m` and `e` are determined by the particular floating-point type: For `float`, `0 < m < 2^24` and `-149 <= e <= 104`, and for `double`, `0 < m < 2^53` and `1075 <= e <= 970`.
 Denormalized floating-point numbers are considered valid non-zero values.